 3. You make your products seem more affordable

 Have you got £22,845 available to buy a new Toyota Auris Hybrid outright?

 But you may well have that brand-new car sitting on your driveway right now.
 How?

-You paid just £116 as a deposit to the dealer and you can afford £329 per month for the next 3 and half years and perhaps even the £7740 at the end of contract period.
+Because you paid just £116 as a deposit to the dealer.
+So, the car is yours.
+Checking your finances you figure that you can afford £329 per month for the next 3 and half years.

 A prohibitively expensive purchase has now become affordable thanks to the total expenditure effect.